 No data

-If your filter runs into a "No data" error, or is producing wrong results, the first step is to double-check the filter’s setup.
+If your filter runs into a "No data" error or is producing wrong results, the first step is to double-check the filter’s setup.

-A good way to troubleshoot your filter is to make sure the field used in your filter is selected also in the query as a metric or a dimension.
+A good way to troubleshoot your filter is to make sure the field used in your filter is also selected in the query as a metric or a dimension.
 Remove the filter, run the query and see if the results for that field would be caught by your filter or not.

 Formatting